arcan1s/ahriman/docs/configuration.md

 Key is always username (case-insensitive), option value depends on authorization provider:

-* `MappingAuth` (default) - reads salted password hashes from values, uses SHA512 in order to hash passwords.
+* `Mapping` (default) - reads salted password hashes from values, uses SHA512 in order to hash passwords.
 Password can be set by using `create-user` subcommand.

 ## `build:*` groups